vEnhance/web.evanchen.cc/input/faq-rules.md

 [^longlist]:
     The shortlist is in turn selected from all proposed problems, of which modern IMO's have a few hundred.
+    These problems comprise the so-called "IMO longlist".
     The selection is nowadays much more competitive than back in early 2000s.
+    In modern times, problems from the longlist that did not make the shortlist are returned to the authors for use in other math competitions.

 The shortlist is typically divided into four categories Algebra, Combinatorics, Geometry, Number Theory of about 6-8 problems each,